andrew-torda/seq_compat/README.md

 Generates random, fasta-formatted sequences.
 It is only useful for testing.
 The sequences are pleasantly awful with white space all over place.

 ## numseq
 This is also only used in testing.
 It is really only a wrapper for the package in the `pkg/numseq` directory.
-This executable does not do anything clever than grep '>' | wc -l although it is much faster.
+This executable does not do anything cleverer than grep '>' | wc -l although it is much faster.